apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/metrics.md

 background operation may be increased load on the system with many changes to write to or read from the `DocumentStore`, general slow down of the JVM because of increased Java GC activity or an overloaded backend store.
+- Background read lag rate.
+This is similar to the schedule of the background read and write operations.
+The one minute rate is usually below 1000 milliseconds and should be analyzed when this rate is higher than ten seconds.
 - Lease update rate and duration.
 The `DocumentNodeStore` updates the lease roughly every 10 seconds.
 A lease update is a lightweight operation and should usually complete quickly.
 An increased update time may indicate a network